 - Update and maintain donor database

-- Provide general administrative support for the development department
+- Provide general administrative support for the fundraising department

 - Provide referral resource information by phone via our Helpline, an initiative of Women’s Justice NOW

-- Applicants must be current undergraduate or graduate students, and should possess proficiency in Microsoft Word, Excel, and PowerPoint.
+- Must be a current undergraduate or graduate student with proficiency in Microsoft Word, Excel, and PowerPoint

-- Knowledge of Google Docs and graphic design experience preferred.
+- Experienced with Google apps, Giftworks, and graphic design preferably

-- Applicants must be professional, responsible, detail-oriented, and able to manage multiple tasks.
+- Must be professional, responsible, detail-oriented, and able to manage multiple tasks

-- Applicants should also be dedicated to achieving women’s rights and committed to the mission of NOW-NYC and Women’s Justice NOW.
+- Must be dedicated to achieving women’s rights and committed to the mission of NOW-NYC and Women’s Justice NOW

-Interns work a minimum of 16 hours a week during our business hours of Monday through Friday, 9:30am to 5:30pm, with some evening hours for events, at the NOW-NYC office in Manhattan.
+Interns work 40 hours a week during our business hours of Monday through Friday, 9:30am to 5:30pm, for a minimum of 10 weeks.
+There may be occasional evening hours for events at the NOW-NYC office or nearby in Manhattan.
 Interns receive a small stipend at the conclusion of the internship.

 To apply, please submit your resume and a cover letter indicating which internship you are applying for, where you learned about our internship, what you have to offer to NOW-NYC and Women’s Justice NOW, and how your interests and experiences align with our mission.
-Please also include your anticipated start date and your work schedule in your cover letter (i.e., two full days or one full day and two half-days.
-Please be as specific as possible).
+Please also include your anticipated start date in your cover letter.

-Email your materials to Alyssa Cannizzaro at firstname.lastname@example.org.
+Email your materials to Melissa Quesinberry at email@example.com.